Winter Empowerment Programs

 The program encourages students to value personal responsibility for choices as the key to happiness and contributing value to local and global societies.

-Melbourne Group Leaders - From December 9th to January 11th.
+Melbourne Group Leaders - Early December to Early January

-Sydney Group Leaders - From December 9th to December 30th
+Sydney Group Leaders - Early December to Late December

-Brisbane Group Leaders - From December 18th to December 30th
+Brisbane Group Leaders - Mid December to Late December

 Apply for your Winter Program in Japan Now